atlewee/node-red-contrib-sacn/README.md

 msg.payload = 0 // (int: value in [0,255])

-// If you want, universe and channel can be set dynamically providing them in the topic: msg.topic = "1/1" // (string: Universe/Channel) msg.payload = 0
+// Universe and channel can be overidden dynamically if you provide them in the topic: msg.topic = "1/1" // (string: Universe/Channel) msg.payload = 0